grafana/grafana/docs/sources/shared/upgrade/upgrade-common-tasks.md

 To upgrade Grafana installed on Mac, complete the following steps:

-1. In your current installation of Grafana, save your custom configuration changes to the custom configuration file, `custom.ini` or `grafana.ini`.
+1. In your current installation of Grafana, save your custom configuration changes to the custom configuration file, `custom.ini`.

    This enables you to upgrade Grafana without the risk of losing your configuration changes.